Special Educational Needs and Disability (SEND) Support

 For children/young people with an EHC plan

-You similarily have the right to make a choice around a school place, this includes mainstream and special schools.
+You similarily have the right to make a choice around a school place, this includes both mainstream and special schools.

 Nottingham City Residents